Web designers looking at computer screen inside agency office

 How to Change Your WordPress Header Logo

 Your logo is your first impression.
-You probably have it emblazoned on your contracts, in your email signature, and, most importantly, on your website.
+You probably have it prominently placed on your contracts, in your email signature, and, most importantly, on your website.

 Because of this, one of the first things you’ll want to set up after creating a new WordPress site (and implementing your chosen theme) is that top-corner logo.